orlando/travel/README.md

 ## Goal

-Save the location where I at least made a commit, for a real project.
+Save the location where I, at least, made a commit for a real project.
 It can be personal or from work.